 Political-military organization Liberation Tigers of Tamil Eelam (LTTE) launched a war of independence against the Sri Lankan army in 1983 and came to control large swathes of Tamil Eelam land over the next two decades, establishing a de facto independent quasi-state there.
 The Tamil Tigers were defeated by the Sri Lankan army in a final offensive in 2009, which caused the displacement of 300,000 Tamils.

-Since the end of the war, the Tamil political movement has tried to achieve an agreement for an extended autonomy for the Northern and Eastern provinces within the Sri Lankan framework, without success.
+Since the end of the war, the Tamil political movement has tried to achieve an agreement for an extended autonomy, or a federal agreement, for the two provinces within the Sri Lankan framework, to no success.

 Most Tamils are of Hindu faith, albeit a Christian Tamil minority also exists.
 The Sinhala are mostly Buddhists, while Sri Lankan Moors adhere to the Sunni Muslim faith.
 Burghers belong to several Christian denominations.